 International students seeking additional information about this programme can send an email to International@winchester.ac.uk or call +44 (0)1962 827023

 Explore our campus and find out more about studying at Winchester by coming to one of our .

 Year 1 (Level 4)

-This module looks at the first principle of harmony in ancient and medieval liberal arts as it was seen to structure the ethical and metaphysical properties of the universe.
-We will think about this idea of harmony in relation to music, astronomy, maths, rhetoric and philosophy as well in the related areas of theology and politics.
-We will discuss whether we can hold to such principles of harmony today in the social, political and religious experience of dissonance and disharmony.
-Discussions will form part of an introduction to the Quadrivium and Trivium, the traditional subjects of Liberal Arts, upon which we can begin to think the nature of a modern liberal arts education.
+This module looks at the first principle of harmony in ancient and medieval liberal arts as it was seen to condition and structure the ethical and metaphysical properties of the universe.
+We will think about this idea of harmony, explored in various ways across modules in year one, in relation to music, astronomy, maths, rhetoric and philosophy and the accompanying ideas of civilisation and barbarism.
+We will see why music was deemed so dangerous in Plato’s Republic and Laws, how it is related to maths in the teachings of Pythagoras and the influence of these ideas on Plato’s Timeaus.
+This will form part of an introduction to the Quadrivium and Trivium subjects of Liberal Arts upon which we can begin to think about the nature of a modern liberal arts education.

 |Understanding Society and The Uses of Sociology||15|

 This module introduces students to some key sociological issues and how they can achieve impact in society.
 In this module, students will find out how sociological knowledge is important for society.
 Students will be introduced to the main ways in which Sociology is practiced in the world and the major debates concerning its social purposes will be explored.
 Different traditions of sociological thought will be compared and contrasted and modes in which we engaged with the social will be examined.
 Questions considered include the relevance of sociological knowledge to government, the public sphere, the media and economic life.
 The module will also discuss related issues, such as whether Sociology is a science or a cultural endeavour, and whether sociological research and analysis can be detached and unbiased.